We stand with Ukraine to help keep people safe. Join us

 How secure is iOS?

 Apple is just as concerned about user privacy, so it gives users a number of handy tools that help keep their data safe, prevent tracking, and more.
-But unlike preventing malware attacks, it's more difficult to ensure your data stays protected, since much of the responsibility for that comes down to the user — how they use their device and their own privacy precautions.
+But unlike preventing malware attacks, it's more difficult to ensure your data stays protected since much of the responsibility for that comes down to the user—how they use their device and their own privacy precautions.

 iPhone security issues

 • Phishing attacks: These are emails disguised to look like they are sent from the likes of Apple, Amazon, PayPal, and other big companies.
-They typically say your account has been locked and you must log in to unlock it, or they ask you to confirm payment details.
-But when you click the links in the email, you are taken to a third-party website — again disguised to look like the real thing — where any information you enter is stolen.
-You may remember the massive iCloud hack that affected countless celebrities in 2014, and led to hundreds of personal photos and videos being leaked online.
-That was the result of simple phishing attacks that fooled unsuspecting celebrities into handing over their Apple ID login details
+They typically say your account has been locked, and you must log in to unlock it, or they ask you to confirm payment details.
+But when you click the links in the email, you are taken to a third-party website—again disguised to look like the real thing—where any information you enter is stolen.
+You may remember the massive iCloud hack that affected countless celebrities in 2014 and led to hundreds of personal photos and videos being leaked online.
+That was the result of simple phishing attacks that fooled unsuspecting celebrities into handing over their Apple ID login details.

 • "Fleeceware" apps: These are a little more difficult to weed out because they're distributed via the App Store, which is usually free from scams and malware.
-Fleeceware apps trick users — typically children — into taking out bogus subscriptions that come with extortionate fees.
+Fleeceware apps trick users—typically children—into taking out bogus subscriptions that come with extortionate fees.
 Apple faced criticism this year for promoting a bunch of slime apps aimed at children in Australia.
 Almost all of them offered subscriptions, which did nothing but unlock different colored slimes and simple features that cost as much as $676 a year.

-• Hardware hacks: Some sophisticated hardware attacks have also been developed to try to crack iPhone's security system without relying on a remote invasion.
+• Hardware hacks: Some sophisticated hardware attacks have also been developed to try to crack the iPhone's security system without relying on a remote invasion.
 Back in 2019, one research team developed the O.MG Cable, which looks just like a genuine Lightning cable that's distributed with every iPhone.
 But unlike an original Apple cable, this one has a built-in hotspot that a hacker can connect to to steal your iPhone's data.

 The good news is that attacks like the O.MG Cable are pretty simple to evade by not using untrusted accessories with the iPhone.
-And when it comes to avoiding fleeceware, you simply need to ensure that any services you subscribe to are trusted and worth their monthly fees.
+And, when it comes to avoiding fleeceware, you simply need to ensure that any services you subscribe to are trusted and worth their monthly fees.
 It's also a great idea to make sure that if you have kids, they aren't able to authorize purchases themselves.

-How to set-up your built-in iOS security
+How to set up your built-in iOS security

 Create a passcode lock

-When setting up a new iPhone, you will be prompted to create a passcode lock — and to enable Face ID or Touch ID (depending on which model you have).
+When setting up a new iPhone, you will be prompted to create a passcode lock and enable Face ID or Touch ID (depending on which model you have).
 Don't skip this step.
 Without a passcode lock, anyone can open your iPhone and access whatever data they want to get their hands on, such as messages, photos, notes, and contact details.

-If you did skip this step and need to create a passcode lock later, here's what to do:
+If you did skip this step and need to create a passcode lock later, here's what to do.

-1. Open the Settings app and tap Face ID & Passcode or Touch ID & Passcode
+1. Open the Settings app and tap Face ID & Passcode or Touch ID & Passcode (which version you see will depend on which version of iOS you’re using).

 Encrypt your backups